-Many moons ago there was this thread at Giantess.com about interaction regarding giantesses and shrunken men.
-As usual, we voiced our opinions, some with more authoritative tone than others, none with real authority, as experience in the matter is impossible.
-Giantesses and shrunken men don’t exist.
+Many moons ago there was this thread at Giantess.com about interaction between giantesses and shrunken men.
+We voiced our opinions, some with a more authoritative tone than others, none with real authority as experience in the matter is impossible.
+Giantesses* and shrunken men don’t exist.

 Hmm… I really hope I didn’t just kill one of them by typing that.
-Everyone, clap your hands and say, “I believe in giantesses!”
+Everyone, clap your nostrils and say, “I believe in giantesses!”

 There, all better now.

-So, a two-inch-tall man is never too small, nor is a three-inch-tall man, contrary to what was declared that day.
+So, a two-inch tall person is never too small, nor is a three-inch tall person, contrary to what was declared that day.
 I thought about that while I was putting this image together, but what I was mostly thinking about was balconies, and how they lend themselves wonderfully to our fantasies.

 What’s the best place for a man to wait for his giantess?